polarfire-soc/polarfire-soc-bare-metal-examples/driver-examples/mss/mpfs-hal/mpfs-hal-ddr-demo/README.md

 This example project is targeted at a number of different boards
  - Icicle kit
  - MPFS Video kit
+ - MPFS Discovery Kit
  - DDR base board with DDR3 installed
  - DDR base board with DDR4 installed
  - IOF Max verification board (LPDDR3)
  - Peripheral Base board (LPDDR4)

-Boards other than the **Icicle kit** and the **MPFS Video kit** are internal Microchip boards.
+Boards other than the **Icicle kit**, **MPFS Video kit** and the **MPFS Discovery Kit** are internal Microchip boards.
 The settings related to these DDR variants are a guide on how to configure your board if based on one of those DDR technologies.

 ## Porting DDR configuration to Hart Software Service